etfrogers/pyhank/docs/one_shot.rst

 =============================

-The functions below are more convenient version of the Hankel transform functions, designed for when you want to transform only a single function The basically create a :class:`.HankelTransform` object, transform the input onto the appropriate grid using :meth:`.HankelTransform.to_transform_r` or :meth:`~.HankelTransform.to_transform_r` as appropriate, and the call :meth:`.HankelTransform.qdht` or :meth:`.HankelTransform.iqdht`.
+The functions below are more convenient version of the Hankel transform functions, designed for when you want to transform only a single function.
+They basically create a throw-away :class:`.HankelTransform` object, transform the input onto the appropriate grid using :meth:`.HankelTransform.to_transform_r` or :meth:`~.HankelTransform.to_transform_k` as appropriate, and the call :meth:`.HankelTransform.qdht` or :meth:`.HankelTransform.iqdht`.

-The single-shot functions (below) are demonstrated in :ref:`sphx_glr_auto_examples_one_shot_example.py`.
+The single-shot functions described below are demonstrated in :ref:`sphx_glr_auto_examples_one_shot_example.py`.
 For a single use, these functions are simpler, but there is a significant overhead in creating the :class:`.HankelTransform` object, and so for repeated transforms on the same grid, it is recommended to create the class